 This article is written as a complement to the article on good calibration practices recently published on our website.
 In general, it is very often possible to calibrate the camera system in EikoTwin DIC thanks to the knowledge of the geometry of the part, and of the correspondence between points of the model and images of the structure at rest.
 In this case, the intrinsic and extrinsic parameters of each of the cameras are initialized simultaneously during pre-calibration.
-In some cases, in particular when the geometry of the imaged part is very close to that of a plane, it can nevertheless be important to decouple the initialization of the intrinsic and extrinsic parameters of the cameras.
-In this case, a calibration procedure is used that is called “hybrid”.
-The intrinsic parameters of each camera are obtained separately from images of calibration charts.
-In a second step, the extrinsic parameters are determined using the images of the part itself.
+However, in some cases, in particular when the geometry of the imaged part is very close to that of a plane, it can nevertheless be important to separate the initialization of the intrinsic and extrinsic camera parameters.
+In this case, we use “hybrid” calibration.
+The intrinsic parameters of each camera are obtained separately from images of calibration targets.
+In a second step, the extrinsic parameters are determined using the images of the component itself.
 Both procedures are summarized in Figure 1.
-To know which procedure is the most adapted to your case, please read the dedicated article ; we focus in this post on hybrid calibration.
+To find out which procedure is the most adapted to your application, please read our dedicated article ; for now, let’s focus on hybrid calibration.

-The tests carried out internally at EikoSim have allowed us to define a series of criteria to be respected to ensure that the test pattern images acquired by the user allow a correct determination of the intrinsic parameters sought at this stage:
+We have defined a series of criteria to ensure that the calibration images acquired by the user will allow a correct determination of the intrinsic parameters :

-– Number of images: 20 images per camera are recommended.
-These images can be acquired synchronously between cameras or not, as the intrinsic parameters are determined independently for each camera.
-However, it must be ensured that the test patterns appear clearly in the image, as the checkerboard corner detection algorithm may fail if the images are blurred.
+- Number of images: we recommend 20 images per camera.
+These images can be acquired asynchronously between cameras, as the intrinsic parameters are determined independently for each camera.
+However, make sure that the target appear clearly in the images, as the corner detection algorithm may fail for blurry images.

-– Test pattern size in the image: Ideally, the test pattern should occupy at least 50% of the image size in all cameras.
-It is recommended to scan the entire volumetric workspace of the camera as described in section 22.214.171.124 of the iDICs guide (link: http://idics.org/guide/DICGoodPracticesGuide_ElectronicVersion-V5g-181022.pdf).
+- Calibration target size in the image: Ideally, the test pattern should occupy at least 50% of the image size, in all cameras.
+We recommend you scan the entire measurement volume as described in section 126.96.36.199 of the iDICs guide.

-– Variation of test pattern orientations: a variation of 20° along the two axes of the image plane is sufficient to determine the intrinsic parameters with a satisfactory degree of accuracy.
+- Calibration target orientations: variations of 20° along the two axes of the image plane are sufficient to determine the intrinsic parameters accurately.

-Processing of test pattern images with EikoTwin DIC 1.2
+Processing calibration target images with EikoTwin DIC 1.2

-This data is usually directly visible on the test pattern itself (see Figure 2).
-Once the test pattern type is filled in, the user can load a folder of images corresponding to this test pattern for each camera.
-Once these images have been loaded, the software will analyze the test pattern images to determine if they meet the criteria described in the previous paragraph (variation of the test pattern orientation angle on all the images, minimum number of visible corners reached, sufficient size of the test patterns on the image).
-If these criteria are met, the matrix of intrinsic parameters K returned by the test pattern image processing algorithm will be used for further calibration, during which only the extrinsic parameters will be determined and updated.
+This data is usually displayed directly on the calibration target (see Figure 2).
+Once the calibration target has been defined, the user can load a folder of target images for each camera.
+Once these images have been loaded, the software will analyze the test pattern images to determine if they meet the criteria described in the previous paragraph.
+If these criteria are met, the matrix of intrinsic parameters K returned by the algorithm will be used for the remainder of calibration,at which point only extrinsic parameters will be determined and updated.